Ann Brown: Contributions in educational research

 Through her research, Brown and her colleagues hypothesized that some metacognitive strategies, such as general problem solving routines like summarizing and self-testing, had advantages over other strategies i.e. mnemonic instruction.
 Instead of recalling relative meaningless material, studies moved towards connecting the material, which allowed Brown to move towards further research in text comprehension.

-Brown was also instrumental in the development of the method of reciprocal teaching, in which teachers and students take turns leading structured discussions of text.
+Brown also worked with Annemarie Sullivan Palincsar to develop the reciprocal teaching method, in which teachers and students take turns leading structured discussions of text.

+Brown also pioneered the use of Design-based research in educational studies.
+Brown used the approach to study student learning in realistic classroom environments, rather than in controlled laboratory settings.

 Fostering Community of Learners

-Fostering Community of Learners (FCL) was a program launched by Brown along with her husband Joseph Campione at the University of California, Berkeley.
+Fostering Community of Learners (FCL) was a program launched by Brown along with her husband Joseph Campione while at the University of California, Berkeley.
 The project was noted to be similar to earlier reform methods such as progressive education, and discovery learning.
 Critics questioned how Brown and Campione's project of FCL would differ from Dewey and perhaps succeed where Dewey did not.
 Brown and Campione assure that while the approaches to the FCL project are similar to Dewey's early works, there are also differences.
 The approach to the project was to create a program that met between the theories of discovery learning and didactic learning.
 According to Brown and Campione, discovery learning that was unguided could potentially be dangerous, while didactic study led to passive learners.
 Therefore, Brown and Campione's approach of "guided discovery" was the middle ground between the two.

+Brown and Campione led FCL classes in schools in the Bay Area.
 In FCL, students were encouraged to design their own learning through a curriculum they prepared themselves therefore acting as collaborative researchers.
 A teacher, or guide, is then responsible for modeling, fostering, and guiding the process of discovery into forms of disciplined examination.
 The project also utilized reciprocal teaching, which allowed students to study and share their expertise with a group and discuss material they have prepared themselves.

 The curriculum of a FCL classroom was a key feature to the program.
 Depending on the curricula, the classroom activity fostered various themes and units that aided in the further development of the student.
 Biological themes included interdependence and adaptation while environmental science themes included balance, competition, and cooperation.

 Through the Brown and Campione team, the FCL research enhanced the interaction between classroom and laboratory research.
 Research conducted in a laboratory allowed a better understanding of the developmental patterns demonstrated by children and in turn gave rise to classroom observations in which hypotheses could be systematically explore in relatively controlled environments.